IIIA-ML/alk/README.md

 Finally, calculate gain & efficiency of confidence of _ALK_ upon these interruptions.

 In following subsections, we provide the scripts to conduct these three steps.
-The argument settings used in the example script executions below are the same settings that were used to generate the related data and plots for the article [[2](#ref2)].

 For demo purposes, _ALK_ uses local copies of the `arff`-formatted time series datasets that are publicly available in [[3](#ref3)].
 _Euclidean distance_ is used as a metric which is normalized taking into account the min and max values of the related dataset.